tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-04-08-pgtap-flyway-with-docker.md

 docker-compose -f docker-compose-postgres.yml up
 {% endhighlight %}

 That will start PostgreSQL, then Flyway will apply schema from `sql_versions` directory.
-To run tests we have to wait first for PostgreSQL to be ready.
+To run tests we have to wait until PostgreSQL is ready.
 It will accept connection when you can call it's endpoint and get empty reply from the server.
 {% highlight shell %}
 curl http://127.0.0.1:5432
 {% endhighlight %}